 The usual lack of transparency regarding the flows included in the system boundaries as identified for LCA studies of FCH systems in [42] can be extended to LCC studies, which often causes problems during comparison and benchmarking.
 For instance, very few studies include the EoL of capital goods and, if so, few details are reported without a clear identification of the EoL scenarios.
 Another specificity of FCH systems is the large variety of locations to place the study gate, especially in studies assessing hydrogen production.
 In fact, after being produced, hydrogen undergoes conditioning (purification and compression), storage, transportation, and distribution before reaching the use phase.
 The choice of the gate largely varies depending on the specific study (see Figure 1).
-The setting of the system boundaries in LCC of hydrogen systems is key to ensure that the desired reference flow is achieved and, therefore, the function of the system performed.
+The setting of the system boundaries in LCC of hydrogen systems is key to ensure that the function of the system performed.